SFTtech/openage/doc/code/pyinterface.md

 However, GIL-safety is guaranteed by the combination of Cython, the pyinterface code, and the fact that libopenage doesn't link against Python itself / include any Python headers.

-Any code in `libopenage` can safely be run without the GIL; functions should be declared `nogil` or Cython won't allow you to call them inside `with nogil:` blocks.
+Any code in `libopenage` can safely be run without the GIL.

 Only functions that are marked `with gil` can be bound to `PyIfFunc` or `Func` objects; this ensures that the GIL is always re-acquired when jumping into Cython code.